TASSUSA/TASSUSA.github.io/_members/rono.md

 picture: "picture-1520-1408490917.png"
 ---
 #### Background:
-Mr. Syed (Rono) Ahmed works for TASS USA as a Senior Software Engineer.
+Mr. Syed (Rono) Ahmed works for TASS as a Senior Software Engineer.
 He is an expert in developing Mobile Applications, and Database development.
 Mr. Ahmed is physically located in Fargo, North Dakota.

 #### Education:
 - MS in Computer Science, Fargo, North Dakota State University.